DerekPena/Nisshi/README.md

 # Nisshi
-Senior Project Group Borealis' work on creating a journal-based web application using the FReMP stack.
+Senior Project Group Borealis' repository for a journal-based web application using the FReMP stack.